 Back to technology…

-While this post is primarily about why we shouldn’t be neglecting the physical aspects of our business marketing efforts, we felt it necessary to also point out the importance of a well-designed email signature to round off your communicative image.
+While this post is primarily about why we shouldn’t be neglecting the physical aspects of our small business marketing efforts, we felt it necessary to also point out the importance of a well-designed email signature to round off your communicative image.
 Almost like an electronic extension of your business card, your email signature is yet another way of reinforcing your brand and reminding your contacts what you and your business are all about.
 It also adds an eye-catching, visual aspect to emails and is yet another way of adding extra credibility and professionalism to your company with very little effort indeed.